Johk3/La_La_Composer/README.md

 ## Version Info

-The current stable version of La_La_Composer is: 0.1.2
+The current stable version of La_La_Composer is: 0.1.5

+This version is unstable and not working yet.

+The program will be stable by the version 1.0.0

 ---